99003518/Team2_calciapp/Calculator Application/1.Requirements/readme.md

 | LL_03 | Inch to Centimeters  | To convert inches to the centimeter values, multiply the given inch value by 2.54 cm.                     |

+**Low Level Requirements for percentage:**
+The numbers considered should be greater than zero.
+Percentage is also referred as percent and it is used to express the fraction of a number out of 100%.
+Percentage means per one hundred, for example 45% represents 45 out of 100 or 45 percent of the total.